ohos-rs/oxc-ark/README.md

 # OXK(Oxc-Ark)

-A ArkTS/ArkUI tool based on OXC.
+An ArkTS/ArkUI tool based on OXC.

 ## Goal